AaronJY/www-aaronjy-2024/content/writing/static-site-on-google-cloud.md

 ## Deploying

-Setting up a seamless deployment stategy gets a little tricker, however.
+Setting up a seamless deployment strategy gets a little tricker, however.
 I opted to set up a manual deployment strategy, which involves calling `npm run deploy` to kick off the deployment.
 This in turn calls a bash script that handles the deployment.

 The script consists of 4 deployment steps: